 This tutorial will help you to use Autofill shortcut in Excel of various types to conveniently autofill or populate the cells in Excel without any hassle.
 We will learn 7 different types of Excel autofill shortcut to let Excel automatically fill the rows for us.
-We will use Keyboard Shortcuts, Fill handle, Flash Fill, SHIFT, and Alphanumeric Keys together, Repeat Shortcut Keys, Own Autofill List, and VBA Macro Code.
+We will use Keyboard Shortcuts, Fill handle, Flash Fill, SHIFT, Alphanumeric Keys, Repeat Shortcut Keys, Own Autofill List, and VBA Macro Code.

 Let’s assume a scenario where we have information about employees of a company.
 We have the first and last names of the employees, their monthly salaries, and the bonus they got last month for the sales they had made.
 Along with these columns, we also have empty columns named Serial, Full Name, and Net Income.
 We will autofill the cells in these columns using different Excel autofill shortcut.

 1. Fill Formulas to Adjacent Cells Using Keyboard Shortcut in Excel

 You can use the Fill command to fill a formula into an adjacent range of cells.
 Simply do the following: